 I’ve started a lot of seeds and continue to start more each week.
 My broccoli, kale, and cabbage are going crazy.
 The seeds started sprouting a day after they planted them, so they are definitely loving the cooler temperatures.
-By the way, seeds from Botanical Interests have great germination rates.
+By the way, seeds from Kitchen Botanicals have great germination rates.

 We are experiencing a bit of a drought right now, so I have to make sure everything stays well watered.

 Leafy vegetables really don’t like to get dried out, and you can easily lose all of your crop if you don’t stay on top of it.
 I water my seedlings every day, but my plants in the ground are usually good for 2-3 days.